5of12/5of12.github.io/_posts/2025-09-05-musical-physics-poster.markdown

 There are a number of pitfalls when working with audio in Unity.
 Here are some top tips we've learn by falling into the traps!

 - If there are too many sound sources, things will be culled.
 Make sure it's the quietest sources using priorites.
-- Check those sample rates, on iOS Unity defaults to 24kHz.
+- Check those sample rates!
+On iOS, Unity defaults to 24kHz.
 We found we had to manually force the sample rate via native code and in the Unity Project settings..
 - Watch out for memory management.
 Garbage Collection can cause lost time in your audio stream.
 Make sure you follow best practices and use pooling techniques when there are a lot of entities entering and leaving the scene.

 Also related - watch out for performance!
 Unity will use all the resources it can - cap the framerate!

-### Plug-in elsewhere
+### Plug-in elsewhere?

 Whilst Unity has a vast amount of tools to make things easier, that also means that you're locked into their systems and supported platforms - which unfortunately do not include the more audio specific platforms like DAW plugins.